ouiliame/vim3d-web/README.md

-# vim3d: Browser Edition

-**NOTE: CURRENTLY A WORK IN PROGRESS!**

-We're trying to bring [vim3d](https://vim3d.com) to the web!
+# vim3d.js - Emscripten port

 This repository contains the web port of Dan Lynch's [vim3d](https://github.com/pyramation/vim3d), forked off the original repo.

-## Porting Strategy

-Since vim3d was written with C++ and OpenGL, our plan is to use [Emscripten](https://emscripten.org) to compile it to WebAssembly and run it in the browser.

-However, we will need to resolve a couple challenges:

-- **Unsupported OpenGL functions**

-  The original code uses some OpenGL functions which aren't available on Emscripten, which only supports the OpenGL ES subset.
+I made some changes to the original code to make it work with Emscripten described in the [porting details](#porting) part of this document.

-## Tasks
+## Demo

-- [x] replace build system with CMake
+You can play with the demo [here](https://ouiliame.github.io/vim3d.js/).

 ## Development